Ronald Burrows

-Biography
+Early life

 He was born on 16 August 1867 in Rugby, Warwickshire, England, the son of the Rev. Leonard Francis Burrows, a master at Rugby School, and his wife Mary Vicars.
-He was educated at Charterhouse School. and matriculated at Christ Church, Oxford in 1886, graduating in Greats in 1890.
+His grandfather was General Montagu Burrows, and he was a nephew of Montagu Burrows, Chichele Professor at Oxford.
+He was educated at Charterhouse and Christ Church, Oxford, arriving there in 1886 and graduating in Greats in 1890.

+He had an older brother, Leonard Hedley Burrows (1857–1940), who became the first Bishop of Sheffield.

+Career

 Burrows began his academic career as assistant to Gilbert Murray, Professor of Greek at the University of Glasgow from 1891 to 1897.
-Burrows was then appointed Professor of Greek at University College, Cardiff, where he taught from 1898 until 1908.
+In 1898, Burrows was appointed Professor of Greek at University College, Cardiff, where he taught until 1908.
 He was Hulme Professor of Greek at the University of Manchester between 1908 and 1913.
 In 1913, he was appointed Principal of King's College London, a post he held until his death in 1920.
 His time there was marked by the foundation of the Koreas Chair.

-Burrows was also involved in bringing Greece into the First World War as a political and military ally of the United Kingdom.
-He was a strong, uncritical supporter of Eleftherios Venizelos.
+Burrows was a strong, uncritical supporter of Eleftherios Venizelos and played a part in bringing Greece into the First World War as a political and military ally of the British Empire.